ioverho/ioverho.github.io/content/blog/Beta Distribution/index.md

 {{< toc >}}

 This article is a rewrite of an undergrad assignment that has proven popular.
-The original can still be found [here](../../unlisted/theory%20of%20statistics%20and%20data%20analysis.pdf).

 ## Introduction